 seems to be agreement-at least in principle.
-Saez cites the "split of economic surplus between workers and owners" as portant tool to combat inequality between Saez, Max, and Vanessa all agree on one thing: co-ops are not the only solution to inequality.
+Saez cites the "split of economic surplus between workers and owners" as more skeptical of this rosy image.

-Saez mentions the partnership model, From an academic standpoint, there whereby a group of "elite founders own equity" and "hire workers for pay."
-This system may be more efficient, particularly for law firms, as it "specializes workers one of the primary causes of inequality. by skill set"-rather than expecting the the owner.
-Max agrees that "co-ops can remore skeptical of this rosy image.
 Saez notes that co-ops are "hard to expand" since the onboarding process for each employee is so intensive.
-Workers need to be trained in a variety of skills and incorpotem, which affirms Vanessa's experience with some of the difficulties of working in a co-op.
+Workers need to be trained in a variety of skills and incorposolution to inequality between employees rated into the business management system, which affirms Vanessa's experience with some of the difficulties of working in a co-op.
 As a result of this arduous integration process, co-ops may be unable to match demand.
 Look no further than The Cheese Board's "long queues," says Saez.